-At the last regularly scheduled meeting of the year, the Federal Reserve kept steady the Fed Funds Rate at the conclusion of their FOMC meeting today.
+At the first scheduled meeting of the year, the Federal Reserve kept steady the Fed Funds Rate at the conclusion of their FOMC meeting today.
 The rate is currently a target range of 1.50% to 1.75%.

 Banks maintained their same Prime Rates at 4.75%.

 The Fed continues to see inflation (excluding food and energy) running less than 2%.

 The next regularly scheduled meeting concludes March 18.

 Information received since the Federal Open Market Committee met in December indicates that the labor market remains strong and that economic activity has been rising at a moderate rate.
 Job gains have been solid, on average, in recent months, and the unemployment rate has remained low.
 Although household spending has been rising at a moderate pace, business fixed investment and exports remain weak.
 On a 12‑month basis, overall inflation and inflation for items other than food and energy are running below 2 percent.
 Market-based measures of inflation compensation remain low; survey-based measures of longer-term inflation expectations are little changed.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
 The Committee decided to maintain the target range for the federal funds rate at 1‑1/2 to 1-3/4 percent.
 The Committee judges that the current stance of monetary policy is appropriate to support sustained expansion of economic activity, strong labor market conditions, and inflation returning to the Committee’s symmetric 2 percent objective.
 The Committee will continue to monitor the implications of incoming information for the economic outlook, including global developments and muted inflation pressures, as it assesses the appropriate path of the target range for the federal funds rate.